-Julie Hartline, a school counselor at Campbell High School in Smyrna, Ga., and the 2008 National School Counselor of the Year, believes all relationships play a role in development.
+Julie Hartline, a school counselor at Campbell High School in Smyrna, Ga., and a former National School Counselor of the Year, believes all relationships play a role in development.

 “Learning to be in a relationship with someone is a part of growing up,” she said.
 “You learn from them and learn what not to do in the next relationship.”

 Although adolescents are driven toward closeness and intimacy—and not just by hormones—the relationship part of it can become frustrating when trying to meld two young personalities with different communication styles and different attitudes about dating.
 Hartline said such conflicts have remained the same through the years she has worked with students.

 “They’re all trying to understand each other in the relationship process,” she said.

 But understanding the opposite sex can be tougher than advanced calculus, especially when male and female communication styles are so different.
 Stereotypically, females tend to want to talk more than males, but, Hartline said, “it’s important for females to find a balance if their boyfriend doesn’t want to talk a thing to death.”

 And although another common stereotype labels young women as wanting something more serious than guys, evidence suggests this is not necessarily true.
 Hartline said she sees boys who truly care about a relationship and are devastated when it ends, while she also talks to girls who have no interest in serious relationships.